Saturday, 30 June 2018

 17th June 2018.

-This Sri Pataleswara Shiva temple is one of the Shiva temples of Panchalinga Temples in and around of Talakadu.
-Sri Pataleshwar Temple, Maraleshwara Temple and Vaidyanatheshwara Temples are near to each other and Arkeshwara temple and Mallikarjuna temples are out side Talakadu.
-We had visited the three Shiva temples out of 5 Shiva Temples in Talakadu.
-These three temples are once under sand dunes.
-Excavated by the Archaeological Survey of India ( ASI) during 1970s and protective walls are also constructed around the temple.
-This may be due change of direction of Kaveri River or due to flood.
-But there is a local legend behind this phenomena.
+This Sri Pataleswara Shiva temple is one of the Shiva temples of Panchalinga Temples in and around Talakadu.
+Sri Pataleshwar Temple, Maraleshwara Temple, and Vaidyanatheshwara Temples are near each other and Arkeshwara temple and Mallikarjuna temples are outside Talakadu.
+We visited the three Shiva temples out of 5 Shiva Temples in Talakadu.
+These three temples were once under sand dunes.
+Excavated by the Archaeological Survey of India ( ASI) during the 1970s protective walls were also constructed around the temple.
+This may be due change of direction of the Kaveri River or due to a flood.
+But there is a local legend behind this phenomenon.

 Moolavar : Sri Vasukishwara or Sri Pataleshwara